 Just some Stoopid Recipes

-Adding some recipes I have made (and like), since I usually don't write them down and end up forgetting (and later rediscovering) them.
+These are just some simple recipes I have made (and like).
+I usually don't write them down and end up forgetting (and later rediscovering) them, so I'm sort'a doing this for me, but I hope somebody finds them useful too.
 Everything here will be gluten free unless specified.